 PTC's Minnesota Transfer Curriculum is the result of a collaborative effort by all of the two-and four-year public colleges and universities in Minnesota to define a common philosophy toward general education.
 The goal of this effort is to help students transfer their work in general education.
 Completion of a defined transfer curriculum at one institution enables a student to receive credit for all lower-division general education upon admission to any other institution.
 For more information regarding program transfer, visit www.mntransfer.org.

 There is a two-level process through which students may appeal transfer decisions made by Pine Technical College regarding courses completed within the Minnesota State Colleges and Universities (MnSCU) system.
-Students will need to complete the Academic Petition and contact the Dean of Student Affairs.
+Students will need to complete the Student Petition and contact the Dean of Student Affairs.

 Note to those whose native language is not English